-- borders of Spain/France (French, Spanish Castillan, Catalan)
+- Borders of Spain/France (French, Spanish Castilian, Catalan)

-- be a child of international couple & parents invest time to teach the kid both languages
+- be a child of international couple & parents invest time to teach the kid both (or more) languages

 - grow up with children of immigrants (I know a Slovak person who speaks fluent Hungarian thanks to that)

 - work/live with a family that speaks other language (I know a fluent Cantonese speaker from Caribbeans who learnt this extremely difficult language while living with a Hong Kong family that stayed there for 7 years)

 - be a true hobbyist polyglot (lots of people just fancy learning languages; only true, devoted hobbyists really conquer a number of them!)

 - be born in a less-privileged society; this may sound counter-intuitive but these guys really work their butt off, because that’s the only way they can climb!

 Otherwise, and actually, in many cases listed… you just need to study hard!

 As a bilingual person with lots of linguistic dreams and fancies since I was a kid, and many unsuccessful attempts to conquer a number of foreign languages, I have a good, and sadly, rock-solid foundation of failure that I base this post on.
 It’s a really hard task to learn even the basic semi-conversational level of a new language.